 Approximate duration at current address (mm/yyyy).
 (Address Start Date)*

-a .Address Start Date: Students need to live in Ohio for at least one year prior.
-Approximate duration at current address (mm/yyyy)
+a .Address Start Date: Students need to live in Ohio for at least one year prior (mm/yyyy)

 FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT OF 1974 (FERPA)